 Holger Döring and Philip Manow (2016) calculated the average share of the vote in national and European parliamentary elections.
-According to their analysis, across Europe, the populist parties shared doubled since the 1960s, from around 5.1% to 13.2%, of the votes in national and European parliamentary elections.
-Their share of seats has tripled, too during the same time, from 3.8% to 12.8%.
+According to their analysis, the populist parties across Europe have shared double since the 1960s, from around 5.1% to 13.2%, of the votes in national and European parliamentary elections.
+Their share of seats has tripled too, during the same time, from 3.8% to 12.8%.
 The same situation appears in countries without elected populist representatives.
-The parties with the populist features seems to use pressure on mainstream parties, public discourse, and the policy agenda.
+The parties with the populist features seems to ease pressure on the mainstream parties, public discourse, and the policy agenda.
 One of the consequences seems to be the British exit from the European Union.

 Drawing the literature, it has been found that the Brexit case is strongly related with the level of education.
-In the Financial Times analysis (2017) it has been found a strong correlation between education levels and votes for Brexit.
+In the Financial Times analysis (2017)3 it has been found a strong correlation between education levels and votes for Brexit.
 According to the analysis, people with low educational profile were more likely to vote 'Leave the EU'.

-To conclude, based on the existent literature, counting for differences between different geographic areas, the current thesis argues that there are substantial reasons to believe that the economic dimension and political dimension are important factors which could explain variation in populist discourse.
+To conclude, based on the existent literature, counting for differences between different geographic areas, the current thesis argues that there are substantial reasons to believe that the economic dimension and political dimension are important factors which could explain the variation in populist discourse.